UseToolSuite UseToolSuite

 The Execution Model

 AES-256 is a block cipher.
-It does not encrypt the file all at once; it mathematically shreds the data into 128-bit blocks and scrambles them using a 256-bit secret key.
+It does not encrypt the file all at once; it splits the data into 128-bit blocks and scrambles them using a 256-bit secret key.

-AES-256 is mathematically unbreakable, but the system is only as secure as the key itself.
+AES-256 is effectively unbreakable, but the system is only as secure as the key.

-const SECRET_KEY = "my_super_secret_key_123"directly into the Node.js backend source code.
-When the source code is pushed to GitHub, the encryption is instantly worthless. - The Architecture: Enterprise systems must use a KMS (Key Management Service) like AWS KMS or HashiCorp Vault.
-The application never actually sees the master key; it sends the data to the KMS, which encrypts it in a secure hardware enclave and returns the ciphertext.
+• The fix: use a Key Management Service (KMS) like AWS KMS or HashiCorp Vault.
+The app never sees the master key — it sends data to the KMS, which encrypts it in a secure enclave and returns the ciphertext.

 3. SHA-256 (Hashing): The One-Way Trapdoor